Opheliafab/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writing a Hello World Script
+writing a confused smiley script